jorisvandenbossche/DS-python-geospatial/setup.md

 ### Option 2: You are not a git user?

-To download the repository to your local machine as a zip-file, click the  `download ZIP` on the repository page <https://github.com/jorisvandenbossche/DS-python-geospatial> (green button "Clone"):
+To download the repository to your local machine as a zip-file, click the  `download ZIP` on the repository page <https://github.com/jorisvandenbossche/DS-python-geospatial> (green button "Code"):

 ![Download button](./img/download-button.png)